"I'm a Christian - is it OK for me to get an abortion?"

 I let my fears dictate my actions; I was weak & not acting in faith.
 I was a coward.
 Abortion is murder; I knew it then, and I know it now.

 If I could say anything to a woman considering abortion - I would say be strong in faith & stop living a lie.
 Look into the Bible, read what He says about life, innocence, and murder.
 Learn about what happens to the baby during all kinds of abortion.
 Step up into Truth & Light and start clean with your baby.
-It seems harder, but believe me, it is the much better way.
+It seems harder, but believe me, it is the way of freedom.

 God has plans you can trust, for you and your child.
 He made you both and He is good to those who seek Him in His Son, Jesus.
 Walk in strength, walk in faith and walk in freedom.
 God is able; He will help.